 Who should I be looking out for?

-This can vary widely depending on your hostel, but a few generally agreed upon:
+This can vary widely depending on your hostel, but a few we've found generally agreed upon:

 - Anyone without valid ID